Tatev Monastery: Holy Mother of God Church

 The Holy Mother of God Church or the St. Astvatsatsin Church is located along the northern fortifications of the monastic complex.
 It was built in 1087 as a second storey to the covered mausoleum near the entrance.
 It was severely damaged during the earthquake of 1931, but was restored in the late 20th century.

 Gavazan (the pendulous column)

-The pendulous column (called Gavazan Siun) is a monument dedicated to the Holy trinity.
+The pendulous column or swinging column (Armenian: Գավազան) is a monument dedicated to the Holy Trinity.
 It is located to the south of the Cathedral.
 It comprises a column about eight meters tall crowned with a khachkar-type cross.
 The column has been dated to the 10th century; the cross is no earlier than the 18th century but its form may be based on an earlier example.
+Built in the year 906, this unique structure stands at a total height of 9 meters.
+What sets Gavazan apart is its remarkable ability to sway or swing without collapsing, making it the only structure in the complex to have survived the test of time, remaining intact despite centuries of existence.

 The key purpose of the column is to alert of minor earth tremors and thus giving early warning signals about possible earthquakes.
 The column returns to its vertical position after it moves.

+The swaying motion of Gavazan is attributed to its innovative design, particularly its articulated construction at the base of the column.
+This design allows the monument to maintain a constant angle of 90° to the Earth's surface, ensuring its balance and stability.
+Over the years, Gavazan has become a symbol of resilience and architectural ingenuity, attracting visitors from around the world to marvel at its unique construction and historical significance.